Ashish-v5/max-in-seq/README.md

     ```

 > **Note:**
->- You can't use third-party libraries to solve this task;
+>- You can't use third-party libraries to solve this task.
->- The sequence guaranteed to contain at least one value;
+>- The sequence guaranteed to contain at least one value.
 >- You have to install Maven locally to run tests.
 You can download Maven from [download page][maven-download].

-Example
+**Example:**

     Input: 2 4 6 9 2 4 5 0 (0 - is the end of sequence)